 There are a lot of factors to take into consideration when starting ANY new fitness program.
 First and foremost, make sure you are cleared by your doctor for physical activity.

-You may think HIIT isn’t right for you.
+You may think high intensity interval training isn’t right for you.
 And that’s ok.
 Everyone is different, and you have to do what’s best for you and your body.
 If you’re looking at going to a gym or studio, you’ll want to do your research on different places.

 Not all gyms/studios are a good fit for you when it comes to HIIT workouts.
 Ask staff questions about class duration, intensity levels, the different exercises and what kind of modifications, if any, are they able to make for someone just coming back from an injury, surgery, illness, extended hiatus, or someone who has never worked out before.
 Be upfront with them about any injuries or ailments you currently have or have had in the past, and see how they respond.